sunbird-specs/SOFIE/README.md

 ```
 </details>

-## Actions Supported from Sunbird App
+### Actions Supported from Sunbird App

-Following Intents are broadly supported as part of Sunbird App
+Following Intents are some of the actions supported as part of Sunbird App.
+Please refer to the following confluence [page](<add link here>) for the updated list of available actions and their payload details

 <details>
     <summary>Expand Search Intent</summary>